ZakBrinlee/FE-Masters-React-Path/Intermediate React, V2/README.md

 [ ] Understand 'closure' and how it applies to state
   - video by Kyle Simpson on 'closure'
   - [Deep Javascript Foundations v3 \* Closure](https://frontendmasters.com/courses/deep*javascript*v3/origin*of*closure/)
+[ ] Learn in-dept typescript and configuration
+  * ^ Added at beginning of typescript section
+  * Check out default tsl rules and common setups for tsl config files
+  *

 ## Tips & Tricks: